mysociety/packaging/README.md

 You'll then need to edit the templates and configuration until you have something that works, then you can commit the new config.

+You can add anything you need here, including files or directories to include in the build (e.g. a `debian` directory for a fully-conformant package), any extra helper scripts, etc.

 #### Excluding a particular target system

 Although the global `distributions.yaml` file contains all the Debian